You Can Count on Me: Development

-Kenneth Lonergan began developing the screenplay for You Can Count on Me around 1995, after he had written and staged a one-act play titled This Is Our Youth featuring the sibling characters of Sammy and Terry.
+Kenneth Lonergan began developing the screenplay for You Can Count on Me around 1995, after he had written and staged a one-act play featuring the sibling characters of Sammy and Terry.
 "It was always going to be a movie even though it was based on the one-act, because the town itself plays such a big part of the story—what it meant to him and what it meant to her—and it’s hard to convey a sense of a town’s outdoor atmosphere in a play," said Lonergan.
 "I always saw their relationship to the town and to the scenery too—I wanted it to be in a very beautiful setting that felt constrictive to him but calming and secure to her—and I didn’t know how in the world to do that in a play."

 You Can Count on Me marked the feature film debut for Lonergan, who had previously worked primarily in theater.
 John Hart, the original main producer for the film, promised Lonergan a budget of $3 million if he could cast two notable stars in the lead roles; $2 million if he could cast one notable star; and $1 million if the film featured unknown actors.

 To produce the film, Hart partnered with The Shooting Gallery, an independent film company which filed bankruptcy shortly after You Can Count on Me was released.
 In a later interview, Lonergan described the company as "crooked" and alleged that they owed him and several other filmmakers money which went unpaid.